 Coffee Buttercream FAQs

-This recipe makes 3 US cups of buttercream, which is enough to fill and frost the top of a 9 inch double layered cake or pipe swirls on at least 12 cupcakes.
+This recipe yields about 3 US cups – enough to fill and frost the top of a 9-inch double-layered cake or pipe swirls on 12 cupcakes.
 Multiply by 1.5 times if you want to crumb coat or frost the sides of the cake as well.
-Feel free to scale up or down as required (hint: the recipe card has an easy upscaler for you).
+The recipe card has an easy upscaler if you need more.

-I used an espresso coffee pod for a robust flavour but you can also use instant coffee or coffee emulsion (same quantity).
-Use your favourite coffee and you can’t go wrong.
+I use an espresso coffee pod for a robust flavour, but instant coffee or coffee emulsion (same quantity) works just as well.
+Brew your favourite coffee, let it cool before using, and you can’t go wrong.

-I am obsessed with this coffee buttercream on my coffee layer cake, a traditional British dessert which is perfect for afternoon tea.
-It also pairs well with any flavour of cake, cupcakes and even brownies for the ultimate mocha flavour.
+I love it on my Coffee Layer Cake, a traditional British dessert which is perfect for afternoon tea.
+It is also amazing on chocolate slab cake, cupcakes, sugar cookies, and even brownies for the ultimate mocha flavour.

-Yes, this makes a medium consistency buttercream which is suitable for piping.
-Why not try a 1M cupcake swirl or a nice border on a cake?
-If the buttercream is a bit soft, add a small amount of icing sugar to thicken.
+Yes!
+It’s a medium consistency buttercream, which is perfect for piping.
+Try a 1M piping swirl or simple border on a cake.
+If it’s too soft, add a small amount of icing sugar to thicken.

 What to Pair with Coffee Buttercream